wongwh2002/CS2113TeamProject/docs/UserGuide.md

 Only entries that are dated within the selected time range will be displayed. <br>

-For instance, if the command is run on 15 November 2024,
+For instance, if the command is run on 15 November 2024 (Friday),
 - If the user chooses option 1 (all), all spending entries will be shown.
 - If the user chooses option 2 (this week), all spending entries dated between 11 November and 17 November 2024 (inclusive) will be shown.